artLoopLogo_2018.png

 Tel: 302-656-7304

-About: The featured artist for our October Art Loop is Connie Wagner.
-Come see Connie's paintings and other original work on Friday, October 3rd, 5:00 to 7:30 pm at the Howard Pyle Studio.
+About: The featured artist for our November Art Loop is Carol Mangano.
+Come see Carol's paintings and other original work on Friday, November 7th, 5- 7:30 pm.
 Free parking, refreshments and a good time with the artists of the Studio Group.

 WEST SIDE